ret2c/pcileech-rt5392/README.md

 ## ❗ Disclaimer ❗
 **Do not attempt to use this firmware with any cheating software.**

 This firmware was created for security research, and I do not condone cheating in online multiplayer games.
-Additionally, this firmware is burned for being published publically, and most games have already blocked this Ralink chip.
+Additionally, this firmware is burned for being published publically, and most games have already blacklisted this Ralink chip.
 I will only support this for security research.

 ## Thank you to:
 For support, guidance, and resources.